LabeoTech/Umit/docs/devDocs/run_hemocorrection.md

 ##### Description
 ___
-This function removes the hemodynamic fluctuations from a fluorescence signal obtained using data acquired with the LabeoTech's optical imaging systems.\
+This function removes the hemodynamic fluctuations from a fluorescence signal using data acquired with the LabeoTech's optical imaging systems.\
 The function uses multi-channel recordings to measure the light absorption of the hemoglobin in order to remove it from the fluorescence channel.
 The algorithm used in this function is described by [Valley et al., 2020](#references).

 ##### Syntax